JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_ui.md

 3. Locate the <control>Search Everywhere</control> popup.
 4. Find and click the <control>Preview</control> button within the popup.

+`invokeAction()` triggers a registered IntelliJ Platform [action](action_system.md) directly by its action ID.
+In the example above, `SearchEverywhere` is the ID under which the _Search Everywhere_ action is registered.
+The action runs programmatically, the same way it would when invoked from a menu, toolbar, or keyboard shortcut, without simulating the underlying user gesture that would otherwise open the popup.

 The code could be more concise:

 ```kotlin